artempohribnyi/case_study_cyclistic/Solution.md

 ## Share

-**Guiding questions**
-● Were you able to answer the question of how annual members and casual riders use Cyclistic bikes differently?
-● What story does your data tell?
-● How do your findings relate to your original question?
-● Who is your audience?
-What is the best way to communicate with them?
-● Can data visualization help you share your findings?
-● Is your presentation accessible to your audience?

-**Key tasks**
-1. Determine the best way to share your findings.
-2. Create effective data visualizations.
-3. Present your findings.
-4. Ensure your work is accessible.

-**Visualization and Reporting:**
-Create clear and insightful data visualizations.
-Prepare a comprehensive report outlining the findings and methodologies.
-**Communication:**
-Clearly explain insights to both technical and non-technical stakeholders.
-Prepare presentations for different audience levels.

 During ten months from January 2023 to October 2023 annual members were using Cyclistic's bikes more frequently.

 ![image](https://github.com/artempohribnyi/case_study_cyclistic/assets/113499718/75b5c31b-a110-440a-9d78-6b97b8a95cf1)